mofas/plf-finalProject/README.md

 ## Type System

 For all valid expressions, it has only one conclusion to return in the end.
 Therefore, it has only one type.
-However, we can also take the type system as a static check, to rule out some "invalid" expression.
+However, we can also take the type system as a static check, to rule out some "invalid" expressions.

 In my type system, I have only one type that call "valid" in type system.
 An expression need to satisify certain conditions to meet the "valid" type.
 For example, the number of the premises in "App" expression should be larger than that required by the rule.